 Guti, outrageous backheels and why unfulfilled potential doesn’t matter

-When looking back at the career of Guti, Real Madrid’s ‘Eternal Promise’, it’s hard not to wonder what could have been.
+When looking back at the career of Guti, Real Madrid’s ‘Eternal Promise’, it’s hard not to think what could have been.

 A visionary playmaker and occasional forward, the academy product could delight and frustrate in equal measure, his moments of genius almost but not quite atoning for his unfulfilled potential.